Senator tours Florida teen detention camp he wants shut down

 MIAMI (AP) — A Democratic senator from Oregon advocating against migrant youth detention camps says he toured a Florida facility and found children are being held there for too long in a restrictive environment.

-U.S. Sen. Jeff Merkley said late Monday that he talked to three boys who also confirmed reports that employees told teenagers they would not reunite with family if they misbehaved.
+U.S. Sen. Jeff Merkley said late Monday that he talked to three boys who also confirmed reports that employees told teenagers they would not be reunited with family if they misbehaved.

-The Department of Health and Human Services didn’t respond to an email seeking comment.
+“We should be having an expedited process to have kids placed with sponsors,” Merkley told The Associated Press.
+“The principle is you don’t keep kids locked up.”

-About 1,600 children in government custody are housed at the privately run center in Homestead, Florida.
-The senator says it is the largest and least regulated of the facilities where the government holds children who cross the Mexico border.
+Department of Health and Human Services spokesman Mark Weber said Wednesday the allegation that children were told they wouldn’t be reunited with their families if they misbehaved was “strange.”
+He said he would reach out to the facility’s director for more information.

 Most Read Nation & World Stories